-A search by Production company allows you to find descriptions of films, videos or sound records that were produced by a specific company.
+Production company allows you to find descriptions of films, videos or sound recordings that were produced by a specific company.

 Type Cinémaginaire to obtain descriptions of documents produced by this production company.

-An Original number search will locate a specific item based on the number it was originally given by the donor or in a catalogue.
-They might be cited in publications or elsewhere.
+Original number search will locate a specific item based on the number it was originally given by the donor or in a catalogue.
+This might be cited in publications or elsewhere.

-A search by Production Credit allows you to find descriptions of films, videos or sound records of a production in which a specific person participated.
+Production Credit allows you to find descriptions of films, videos or sound recordings of a production in which a specific person participated.

-A Cast credit query gives you descriptions of films, videos or sound records in which a specific actor performed.
+Cast credit query gives you descriptions of films, videos or sound recordings in which a specific actor performed.

 Type Sarah Polley to find descriptions of films, videos or sound recordings in which she performed.

-In the Description field, any term or set of terms can be used to find documents that include the same terms in their subject description.
+Description field, any term or set of terms can be used to find documents that include the same terms in the subject description.

-Type Angola to find films, videos or sound recordings containing that word in their description.
+Type Angola to find films, videos or sound recordings containing that word in the description.

 Type expired to find recordings for which the copyright term has expired.

-A search by Fonds/Collection allows you to find descriptions of documents in a given collection.
+Fonds/Collection allows you to find descriptions of documents in a given collection.
 Use the specific name of the collection, if known.
 For example, the records of a government department will be identified by its name.
-Please note that a fonds may appear under several distinct accessions but generally an accession deals with one particular fonds.
+Please note that a fonds may appear under several distinct accessions, but generally an accession deals with one particular fonds.